 The overnight call rate has remained at an extremely low level, and firms' funding costs have declined moderately.
 Stimulative effects from low interest rates are still partly constrained given current developments in economic activity and prices.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP have continued to be favorable.
 Those for corporate bonds have also remained favorable on the whole.
 As for credit demand, firms have shown signs of increasing their demand mainly for working capital and funds related to mergers and acquisitions.
 Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has risen.
-The year-on-year rate of increase in the amount outstanding of CP has become somewhat higher, while the year-on-year rate of change in that of corporate bonds has recently been slightly negative partly because some issuers have shifted to the CP market.
+The year-on-year rate of change in the amount outstanding of CP has been positive, while that of corporate bonds has recently been slightly negative partly because some issuers have shifted to the CP market.
 In these circumstances, firms have retained their recovered financial positions on the whole.
 Meanwhile, the year-on-year rate of change in the money stock has been positive at around 3 percent.